andreasawenlof/PP5-MP-API/README.md

 ---

-## 📌 API Endpoints

-(TBD: Auto-generate API documentation from Django REST Framework or Swagger)

----

 ## 🎯 Conclusion

-This API is built for **speed, efficiency, and scalability**, ensuring a smooth workflow for composers and reviewers in the music industry.
+This API is built for **speed, efficiency, and scalability**, ensuring a smooth workflow for composers and producers in the music industry.
 The backend is structured with **future growth in mind**, making it easy to add new features as needed.

 ---

-**✅ Backend DONE.
-Next Up: Frontend README.**

-🔥 Let’s go.